Reviewing Sutter Rock Capital (SSSS) and Its Peers

 Summary

-Sutter Rock Capital competitors beat Sutter Rock Capital on 8 of the 9 factors compared.
+Sutter Rock Capital peers beat Sutter Rock Capital on 8 of the 9 factors compared.

 Sutter Rock Capital Corp. is specializing in growth capital, B round and beyond, emerging growth, and pre-IPO investments in late stage venture-backed private companies.
 It makes direct (primary rounds) investments in companies and also makes secondary direct investments.
 The fund may also invest in select publicly-traded equity securities of companies that otherwise meet its investment criteria.
 It seeks to invest in the technology subsectors of social/mobile marketplaces, sustainability, cloud computing and big data, social media, mobile computing and applications, software as a service, Internet commerce, green technology and education technology.
 The fund invests in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a significant equity component.
 It will invest in companies based in United States.
 It generally invests in companies with a market value of over $100 million.
 Typically, the firm exits its position within 18 months of going public, or 12 months after any relevant lock-up has expired.